YutongWang1216/Data-Structures-and-Algorithms/Maze/readme.txt

-The path of the folder Poly Calculator should be D:\Maze
+The path of the folder Maze should be D:\Maze